WATCH: Bonfire explodes at Florida high school’s homecoming

-LYNN HAVEN, Fla.
-(WMBB) — A Florida deputy was lucky to escape uninjured after a bonfire at a high school’s homecoming exploded immediately after he lit it.
+A Florida deputy was lucky to escape uninjured after a bonfire at a high school’s homecoming exploded immediately after he lit it, KTLA’s sister station WMBB reports.

 The bonfire, staged at Mosley High School in Lynn Haven, exploded into a fireball and rained debris in all directions, video from the event shows.